Multivariate second order Poincar\'e inequalities for Poisson functionals: Introduction and main results

 \subsection{Overview}

 Roughly speaking, a first order Poincar\'e inequality for a random variable $F$ measures the closeness of $F$ to its mean.
 A second order Poincar\'e inequality \cite{Chatterjee} measures the closeness of $F$ to a Gaussian random variable, where distance is given by some specified metric on the space of distribution functions.
 The paper \cite{LPS} establishes second order Poincar\'e inequalities for Poisson functionals $F$, with bounds given in terms of integrated moments of first and second order difference operators, which are an outcome of the research on the Malliavin-Stein method for Poisson functionals in the recent years; see, for example, \cite{EichelsbacherThaele2014,PSTU,Schulte2016} and the book \cite{PeccatiReitzner}.
-The bounds from \cite{LPS} can be usefully applied to yield presumably optimal rates of normal convergence for many functionals of Poisson processes, including those represented as a sum of stabilizing score functions \cite{LSY}.
+The bounds from \cite{LPS} can be usefully applied to yield rates of normal convergence for various functionals of Poisson processes, including those represented as a sum of stabilizing score functions \cite{LSY}.
+The rates are presumably optimal as they coincide with rates of convergence in the classical central limit theorem.

 The goal of this paper is to establish second order Poincar\'e inequalities for Poisson functionals in the multivariate setting, providing multivariate counterparts to the univariate results of \cite{LPS}.
 The proofs combine Malliavin calculus on Poisson spaces with Stein's method of multivariate normal approximation.
-Presumably optimal rates of normal convergence depend on good bounds on the right-hand sides of smoothing lemmas.
-A main contribution of this paper is to provide such bounds via new estimates on derivatives of the solutions to the Stein equation for the multivariate normal distribution, which could be helpful for the multivariate normal approximation of other types of random vectors as well and, thus, might be of independent interest.
+Optimal rates of normal convergence depend on good bounds on the terms occurring in a certain smoothing lemma.
+A main contribution of this paper is to provide such bounds via a new estimate on the second derivatives of the solution to the Stein equation for the multivariate normal distribution, which could be helpful for the multivariate normal approximation of other types of random vectors as well and, thus, might be of independent interest.
+It is shown that this approach yields the same (presumably optimal) rates of multivariate normal convergence for the $d_{convex}$-distance based on non-smooth test functions as well as for the $d_2$- and $d_3$-distances based on smooth test functions (see Subsection \ref{sec:MainResults} for definitions of the distances).